 Structure and Governance

 The purpose of the RISIG is to establish a common set of activities aimed to enable sufficient and credible monitoring of NRAs’ compliance with the ACER REMIT Information security policy.
 It will be chaired by the ACER representative.
 Each of the national regulatory authorities shall nominate at least one senior expert (e.g. NRA information security officer) as a member to participate in the work of the RISIG.
 External consultants may be co-opted to the RISIG, provided all the confidentiality requirements are met.
+External consultants shall only be allowed to participate if they are contractually bound to NRA or ACER and have signed a confidentiality statement.

 The RISIG will meet on a monthly basis in Ljubljana, remote access to the RISIG meetings will be provided, as long as the security of the connection and the confidentiality of the information made available at the meeting can be guaranteed.
 Intermediate meetings will be organised as necessary to enable the RISIG to fulfil its tasks.